-- Number of price
+- Number of prices

 - Your State - to calculate Stamp Duty

-Website provide a simple, self-explanatory user interface of the brokerage calculator with the inputs mentioned above.
+The website provide a simple, self-explanatory user interface of the brokerage calculator with the inputs mentioned above.

 These are only a few significant advantages that a brokerage calculator offers.